gurdiga/rss-email-subscription/README.md

 - Associated each email with a seeded hash;
 - Unsubscribe: How to find feed’s dataDir?
 One option would be to give the dataDir a unique name.
-- Setup a sample Docker composition with:
+- Setup a Docker composition with:
   - an SMTP service to do the delivering; it has to be properly configured with SPF and stuff.
   - a cron service; it will run the above 2 pieces once a day, or maybe more often.
-- Collect new email addresses from blog subscribers.
+- Collect new email addresses from the subscription form on the blog.
 - Allow adding multiple feed URLs and lists of email addresses.

 ### Notes